 Why does UNICEF need my help now?

-- Reach 2.4 million children with formal education
+- 3.2 million children with polio vaccines

-“The children of Syria have witnessed and experienced unimaginable suffering over the past (nine) years.
+The children of Syria have witnessed and experienced unimaginable suffering over the past (ten) years.
 This can be stopped.
 It needs to stop now.
-Children are dying before our eyes.”
+Children are dying before our eyes.